 1. Shark Cage Diving

-Not only do you have the incredible opportunity to see sharks up close in a safe, friendly way, the boat ride out is also very scenic and travellers have a good chance of seeing dolphins and whales (depending on the time of year.)
+Not only do you have the incredible opportunity to see sharks up close in a safe, friendly way, the boat ride out is also very scenic.
+Travelers have a good chance of seeing dolphins and whales (depending on the time of year) and, of course, beautiful scenery!

 2. Visit the Dole Pineapple Plantation